Skip to main content

 What's available

 Chrome desktop: 133, 141, 143, 144, 145, 146, 147, 148.
-Each has -windows, -linux, -macos suffixes (so chrome-148-windows and friends).
-Bare chrome-148 aliases to whatever OS the library defaults to.
+The 143-148 line ships per-OS variants (chrome-148-windows, chrome-148-linux, chrome-148-macos); bare chrome-148 aliases to whatever OS the library defaults to.
+The older 133 and 141 builds are desktop-only single presets without per-OS suffixes.

 Chrome mobile: chrome-143-android through chrome-148-android, and chrome-143-ios through chrome-148-ios.
-Mobile Chrome has its own UA, its own sec-ch-ua values, and on iOS a completely different TLS stack (WebKit again).
+Mobile Chrome has its own UA, its own sec-ch-ua values, and on iOS a completely different TLS stack (WebKit, again).

 Firefox: 133 and 148 desktop.
 No per-OS split.